 Wawrinka is a team player and an ambassador for both the sport of tennis and the Swiss nation.
-As something of a late bloomer in tennis terms, he is also a role model for those who have not yet reached their own personal or professional goals.
+As a late bloomer in tennis terms, he is also a role model for those who have not yet reached their personal or professional goals.

-For many - me included - Wawrinka’s success late in his career serves as a great reminder that hard work, perseverance and perpetual positivity pays off in the end.
-That even when things are not going your way, it is important to keep going!
+For many - me included - Wawrinka’s success late in his career is a great reminder that hard work, perseverance, and perpetual positivity pay off in the end.
+Even when things are not going your way, it is important to keep going!

-This resilience and determination to dig in when things get tough is perhaps best encapsulated by the much talked about tattoo that adorns the player’s left arm.
+This resilience and determination to dig in when things get tough is perhaps best encapsulated by the much-talked-about tattoo adoring the player’s left arm.
 It is a quote from the Irish playwright Samuel Beckett that reads: “Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.”